Calmer weather for most on Christmas Day

 Met Office Chief Forecaster Eddy Carroll, said: "Another Atlantic depression is expected to bring a further spell of wet and windy weather to the UK Thursday night and on Friday.

 "Generally this is not expected to bring as severe conditions as the recent storms, although rain falling on to saturated ground brings the risk of further flooding.

-"Throughout this spell of unsettled weather everyone is advised to stay up to date with the latest Met Office forecasts and National Severe Weather Warnings and find out what to do in severe weather so they can plan ahead and be prepared for the weather in store."
+"Throughout this spell of unsettled weather everyone is advised to stay up to date with the latest Met Office UK forecast and Severe weather warnings and find out What are the National Severe Weather Warning Service Impact tables? so they can plan ahead and be prepared for the weather in store."

 Throughout this unsettled spell Met Office forecasters and advisors are working round the clock with our partners to keep everyone up to date with the latest forecast information so they can plan and prepare for the expected weather.